solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 int best_index = best_indexv.lane<0>();
 ```

-The issue here is that multiple lanes may have the lowest value, and we need
+The issue here is that multiple lanes may have the lowest value, and we needed
-to deterministically return the lane with the lowest index rather than a
+to add code to deterministically return the lane with the lowest index rather
-random match.
+than a random match, because this changed which encoding was used for the rest
+of the search.
 This is a fun case of invariance issues that are not related to
 floating-point code; you'd have this problem with integer trackers too.

 Updates